pkioverheid/g4-trial/README.md

 There have been a number of changes from G3 to G4, which you need to be aware of.
 In depth technical changes are described in the [PKIoverheid CPS](https://cps.pkioverheid.nl) and [Certificate Policy/Programme of Requirements PKIoverheid](https://cp.pkioverheid.nl/), while the functional changes are:

 - Instead of one certificate public root (G3) and one private root (G1), the PKIoverheid G4 consists of multiple Certificate Roots, depending on its trust type (Public, Mandated (eIDAS) and Private).
 Since Privately trusted roots may be used separately within a specific domain, several Privately trusted Certificate Roots are created.
 Relying parties should only trust the appropriate Certificate Roots.
 Please see [https://cert.pkioverheid.nl/](https://cert.pkioverheid.nl/) for details;
-- Many more certificate types are available for the G4 than G3, the certificate Common Names reflect this accordingly;
+- Many more certificate types are available for the G4 than G3, the certificate issuers' Common Names reflect this accordingly;
 - Intermediate CAs are based upon Subject Type (Natural Persons, Legal Entities or Devices), rather than a validation type, for example the G3's "Organisatie Persoon";
 - No OCSP Service is offered for any of the G4 Root, Domain and TSP certificates.
 TSPs may still implement OCSP Services if desired;
 - G3 certificates used a limited number of Policy OIDs, this has been expanded significantly for the G4.
 This allows the relying party to pinpoint exactly which type of certificate and validation was performed;
 - G4 makes a distinction between Authenticity and Authentication certificates, while G3 only defined Authenticity for both use cases.
 Confidentiality and Authenticity usages for certificates are deemed an edge case and is disabled by default in the G4 TRIAL;
 - Previously two variants existed of G1 Private Services Server certificate (OID: 2.16.528.1.1003.1.2.8.6).
 One containing one or more domain names and one without.
 This has been changed in G4.
 A "G4 Private Other Generic Legal Persons Organization Validated Authentication" does not contain any domains and is used only for `clientAuth`.
 A "G4 Private TLS Generic Devices Organization Validated Server" contains one or more domains and can be used for both `clientAuth` and `serverAuth`.
-- G3 certificates were allowed to have IP addresses as Subject Alternate Names.
+- G3 certificates were allowed to have IP addresses as Subject Alternate Names (SAN).
 The G4 prohibits this.
-- Signature algorithm `RSASSA‐PKCS1‐v1_5` has been designated as legacy by the SOG-IS Crypto Evaluation Scheme and is replaced by `RSASSA-PSS`.
-This algorithm is used for certificates and CRLs.
+- Signature algorithm `RSASSA‐PKCS1‐v1_5` has been designated as legacy by the [ECCG Agreed Cryptographic Mechanisms Guideline](https://certification.enisa.europa.eu/publications/eucc-guidelines-cryptography_en) and is replaced by `RSASSA-PSS`.
+This algorithm is used for Certificate Signing Requests (CSR), certificates and CRLs.
+This may have an impact if TLS 1.2 is used.

 # Certificate profiles